Rolla Bee Club

 Picture

 9. Honey Flavor Wheel. $15 A guide to help honey tasters describe the various flavors in honey.
-Includes a helpful guide in how to taste honey and use the wheel.

 Picture